openebs-archive/openebs-docs/docs/alphafeatures.md

 <h4><a class="anchor" aria-hidden="true" id="verify-cspc-pool-details"></a>Verify CSPC Pool Details</h4>

-Verify if the pool is in `Running` state by checking the status of cspc, cspi and pod running in `openebs` namespace.
+Verify if the pool is in `Running` state by checking the status of CSPC, CSPI and pod running in `openebs` namespace.

 The following command will get the details of CSPC status:
 ```